microsoft/dbt-synapse/README.md

 [![Integration tests on Azure](https://github.com/dbt-msft/dbt-synapse/actions/workflows/integration-tests-azure.yml/badge.svg)](https://github.com/dbt-msft/dbt-sqlserver/actions/workflows/integration-tests-azure.yml)

 This adapter is community-maintained.
-Anyone is welcome to contribute by creating issues, opening or reviewing pull requests or helping other users in Slack channel.
+You are welcome to contribute by creating issues, opening or reviewing pull requests or helping other users in Slack channel.
 If you're unsure how to get started, check out our [contributing guide](CONTRIBUTING.md).

 This adapter uses the [dbt-sqlserver](https://github.com/dbt-msft/dbt-sqlserver) adapter underneath so make sure to check out that repository as well.